PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSV/EggCombined.md

 ## Program Description

-Hatch eggs from box at Zero Gate.
+Collect eggs in picnic by making X sandwiches, then hatch Y boxes of eggs.

 ## Safety Precautions

-Scarlet & Violet is known to drop button inputs, it is not recommended to hatch more than 10 boxes in 1 run.
+Scarlet & Violet is known to drop button inputs, it is not recommended to make more than 7 sandwiches and/or hatch more than 10 boxes in 1 run.
 Put your console in airplane mode to prevent accidentally going online.

 ### Setup of Settings